St. Ambrose Academy: History

 Established in 2003, with classrooms at a facility of Cardinal Stritch University in Madison, by 2004 the school had 14 students.
-That year the Madison Plan Commission granted a conditional use permit to St. Thomas Aquinas parish at 602 Everglade Drive for up to 60 students.
+That year the Madison Plan Commission granted a conditional use permit to St. Thomas Aquinas parish for a school at 602 Everglade Drive with up to 60 students.
 The school operated in the religious education wing of St. Thomas Aquinas parish until 2021.

-Scott Schmiesing became principal of St. Ambrose Academy in July, 2008 and continues in this role.
+Scott Schmiesing became principal of St. Ambrose Academy in July 2008.
 In 2009, the school was accredited by NAPC*IS, the National Association of Private Catholic* and Independent Schools.
 In 2010, the City of Madison Plan Commission approved enrollment of up to 140 at the school's St. Thomas Aquinas Parish quarters.

-As enrollment growth continued, school leadership looked for alternative sites into which the school could move and expand.
-In 2018, plans were announced to build or move to a new school building.
-It was later announced that a new campus would be built on a site located in Fitchburg.
+As enrollment grew, school leadership looked for alternative sites.
 The Christ Our Light building campaign began in late 2018 with the goal of raising funds necessary for a complete campus to serve existing families and future enrollment projections.

+In February 2024, St. Ambrose Academy announced that the school had leased and was renovating floors in the Holy Name Heights building, owned by the Madison Catholic Diocese, at 702 S. High Point Road Suite 209, Madison, WI 53719.
+The building is situated on over 70 acres of greenspace on the west side of Madison.
+The new campus, comprising nearly 24,000 square feet, can serve up to 280 students.
+The location also offers use of an oratory for worship, a gymnasium and outdoor ball fields and greenspaces, and a renovated community space for large gatherings.
+The school moved there in summer 2024.

-After the County health office on August 21, 2020, ordered St. Ambrose Academy and all county schools to close in-person instruction in grades 3-12 effective August 24, 2020, the school joined with a number of Dane County parochial schools in demanding that the county revoke the emergency order August 28, 2020, on the grounds that the order was unconstitutional and unlawful.
-On August 28, 2020 the school was joined by seven Dane County parochial schools in filing an original action in the Wisconsin Supreme Court challenging the County health office's emergency order on religious liberty grounds and as lacking statutory authority.
+The Dane County health office, on August 21, 2020, ordered St. Ambrose Academy and all county schools to close in-person instruction in grades 3-12, effective August 24, 2020.
+The school joined with seven number of parochial schools in demanding that the county revoke the emergency order on the grounds that the order was unconstitutional and unlawful.
 The school launched a crowdfunding website which raised over $100,000 within days to cover anticipated legal fees.
 On September 10, 2020, the Wisconsin Supreme Court temporarily enjoined Dane County from closing schools.
 On June 11, 2021, the Wisconsin Supreme Court vacated those portions of the Dane County Order "restricting or prohibiting -in-person instruction."
-The court held that "local health officers do not have the statutory power to close schools" and that an Order attempting to close religious schools "infringes the Petitioners' fundamental right to the free exercise of religion guaranteed under Article I, Section 18 of the Wisconsin Constitution...."
+The court held that "local health officers do not have the statutory power to close schools" and that an order attempting to close religious schools "infringes the Petitioners' fundamental right to the free exercise of religion guaranteed under Article I, Section 18 of the Wisconsin Constitution..."